Trauma Center: Under the Knife 2: Development

 The music was composed by Manabu Namiki and Noriyuki Kamikura of Basiscape, a music studio founded by Hitoshi Sakimoto.
 The audio direction and sound design were respectively handled by Miki Ito and Kentaro Nakagoshi.
 While Trauma Center series composer Kenichi Tsuchiya was contacted about working on Under the Knife 2, his other work at the time prevented him from taking part, leading to Basiscape being brought on board.
 Due to the game's music being streamed and not played natively on the DS sound hardware, the sound quality of the music increased markedly over that of the original Trauma Center.
 Neither composer had worked on previous entries in the series.
 Namiki wrote his themes to express saving lives in an exciting scenario, and take advantage of the DS's sound and control elements.
 He used the themes of "weight" for the surgical segments and "human praise" for the story sections.

 The game was first announced in April 2008.
 Under the Knife 2 is the fourth game in the Trauma Center series, and the second and last produced for the DS.
 The localization was handled by Atlus USA, who collaborated on the process with Vanguard.
 The cover design was carried over almost unaltered for the Japanese version.
 The subtitle went through several versions during the localization process, ultimately settling on a numeral placed in front of the original game's title to denote its status as a sequel.
 The English dub was handled by PCP Productions, whose work went back to the beginning of the series.
 The game was released in North America on July 1, 2008, releasing a month before its Japanese equivalent.
 A demo was released on the Nintendo eShop for a limited time following the North American release.
 Its Japanese release came on August 7.
 A guidebook on August 28, and a soundtrack album was published in November 2011 by Sweep Records.
+The album was reissued digitially on streaming platforms in December 2025, the series' 20th anniversary.
 When speaking about a remake of Under the Knife 2 for the Wii similar to Second Opinion, Atlus USA said that taking a game "back and forth" between the DS and Wii did not fit in with Atlus's business model.
 Under the Knife 2 saw no release in Europe.